Low-dropout regulator: Efficiency and heat dissipation

 However, when the LDO is in full operation (i.e., supplying current to the load) generally: $I_\text{OUT} \gg I_\text{Q}$.
 This allows us to reduce $P_\text{LOSS}$ to the following:

 which further reduces the efficiency equation to:

 It is important to keep thermal considerations in mind when using a low drop-out linear regulator.
 Having high current and/or a wide differential between input and output voltage could lead to large power dissipation.
 Additionally, efficiency will suffer as the differential widens.
 Depending on the package, excessive power dissipation could damage the LDO or cause it to go into thermal shutdown.

 Quiescent current

 Among other important characteristics of a linear regulator is the quiescent current, also known as ground current or supply current, which accounts for the difference, although small, between the input and output currents of the LDO, that is:

 Quiescent current is current drawn by the LDO in order to control its internal circuitry for proper operation.
 The series pass element, topologies, and ambient temperature are the primary contributors to quiescent current.

-Many applications don't require an LDO to be in full operation all of the time (i.e. supplying current to the load).
+Many applications do not require an LDO to be in full operation all of the time (i.e. supplying current to the load).
 In this idle state the LDO still draws a small amount of quiescent current in order to keep the internal circuitry ready in case a load is presented.
 When no current is being supplied to the load, $P_\text{LOSS}$ can be found as follows: